scolladon/sfdx-git-delta/README.md

 Let’s take a look at the following scenario:

-> **_The CI pipelines deploys the sources to Production anytime there is a new commit in the master branch._**
+> **_The CI pipelines deploys the sources to Production anytime there is a new commit in the main branch._**

-In our example, the latest commit to master is composed of:
+In our example, the latest commit to main is composed of:

 - _Apex Class added:_ TriggerHandler
 - _Apex Class added:_ TriggerHandler_Test